pujaagarwal5263/Heart-Disease-Prediction/README.md

 <br/>
 9. exang - exercise induced angina (1 = yes; 0 = no),
 <br/>
-10. oldpeak - ST depression induced by exercise relative to rest,
+10. oldpeak - ST depression induced by exercise relative to rest, in rangr 0.0 to 4.0
 <ul>
     <li> looks at stress of heart during excercise, </li>
     <li> unhealthy heart will stress more, </li>